NeutrinoZh/blog/portfolio.md

 *Stack: Unity, DOTween, UI Toolkit, Github Actions with GameCI*

+The main goal of this project was to study CI/CD.
 The project architecture is based on the Model-View-Presenter pattern along with the Services pattern for better separation of concerns.
 Continuous Integration and Continuous Deployment pipelines are set up using GitHub Actions and Game CI, automating the build and testing processes for efficient development workflows.

 !!PROJECT!!